Toy Average Height: 14 inches and under

 VIP White Glove Hand Delivery service is NOT included in the puppy price.

 Contact me!
-A deposit of $400 is required to be added to our wait list and hold a puppy.
+There is a required "Getting to Know You" form needs to be filled.
+Once that is completed and reviewed, a deposit of $400 is required to be added to our wait list and hold a puppy.
+Please send me an email if you are ready to start the process and I will send you the link to the form.
 Deposits are 100% fully refundable (less any PayPal or Merchant Fees) if the puppy that you want is not born or you may roll your deposit over to the next litter.
 Once you pick the puppy you want after they are born then the deposit becomes non-refundable and non-transferable.
 Once you pick your pup you cannot transfer the deposit to a different puppy so please be sure you pick your perfect puppy!

 Puppy picking starts when a litter is 7 weeks old.
 On that day I will take updated photos and send a mass email to everyone on the list that will include more about each personality, weight, estimated adult weight, and pricing.
 Then I will begin to go down the waiting list in the order each deposit was received one by one to see if the buyer would like to pick a puppy, roll their deposit over to a future litter, or request a refund.
 Each buyer has 24 hours (no exceptions) to make their decision before I go onto to the next person in line.
 In most cases buyers already know who they will choose when Puppy Picking starts and have a good idea what they will do if the puppy they had hoped for gets picked prior to their turn.
 When that happens Puppy Picking goes a lot faster, but some times buyers need some time to process everything and take advantage of the 24 hour period and when that happens Puppy Picking can last for several days if more then one person takes some time and that is ok as getting a new pup is a big decision and I want you to be 100% confident in your decision.